Skip to content

 Why Use Lazy Loading?

-Lazy loading is beneficial when:
+Lazy loading Command Runners is beneficial when:

 • Your CLI has many commands, but users typically only use a few at a time